Note to self: Plan my retirement. But first I need to pay that parking ticket, and make a vet appointment for the dog and, and, and ...

 Sound familiar?
 There are plenty of ways to ruin your retirement.
 (If you're stumped, here are nine.)
-Don't let a niggling "to do" list come between you and that carefree, romping lifestyle you hope is in your future.
-In fact, just put the grocery list down for five minutes, and let's see where you stand.
+Don't let a niggling "to do" list come between you and the carefree, romping lifestyle you want for your future.
+In fact, just put the grocery list down for five minutes and see where you stand.

 What can you do in just 300 seconds?
 This Ballpark Estimate worksheet will help you do some back-of-the-envelope retirement accounting and take a lot of the guesswork out of saving for your future.
 That's a lot more future-casting than most people have done at your tender age.

 You'll also be asked to consider any money you'll get from Social Security, an employer's pension (for the lucky few out there), or earnings from part-time work.
-You may think you want to quit the nine-to-five world for good, but not everyone wants to be -- or can afford to be -- a beach bum grandparent.
+You may think you want to quit the 9-to-5 world for good, but not everyone wants to be -- or can afford to be -- a beach-bum grandparent.
 Consider a "rehearsal retirement" to make sure you'll actually like the life of leisure you've planned.
-(It's also a great excuse to take a long weekend or two and call it "research.")
+It's also a great excuse to take a long weekend or two and call it "research."

 The interactive worksheet will estimate how much money you need to bank in today's dollars for each year you'll be retired.
 You'll then see the total amount of money you should have in your brokerage account on the day you retire.
-Once you provide your current savings and the years you have until retirement, a still mind-numbingly large but lesser-so number will appear.
+Once you provide your current savings and the years you have until retirement, a number that's still mind-numbingly large (but less so) will appear.